 Before designing your DynamoDB table, document every need you have for reading and writing data in your application.
 Be thorough and think about all the flows in your application because you are going to optimize your table for your access patterns.

 After you have documented your application’s access pattern needs, you are ready to design your table.
 You should design your table to minimize the number of requests to DynamoDB for each access pattern.
-Ideally, each access pattern should require only a single request to DynamoDB because network requests are considered slow, so you want to reduce the number of round trips from the application to the table.
+Ideally, each access pattern should require only a single request to DynamoDB, so you want to reduce the number of round trips from the application to the table.

 People new to DynamoDB often try to implement a relational model on top of nonrelational DynamoDB.
 If you try to do this, you will lose most of the benefits of DynamoDB.